What is a DSAR?

-If controllers can demonstrate that they are not in a position to identify the data subject, they can refuse to act on a DSAR.
+If controllers can demonstrate that they are not able to identify the data subject, they can refuse to act on a DSAR.

 As with so many aspects of GDPR compliance, the word ‘demonstrate’ is important here.
-Controllers must maintain appropriate records of any decision not to respond so that they can justify their actions to the regulator, the ICO (Information Commissioner’s Office), if necessary.
+Controllers must maintain appropriate records of any decision not to respond so that they can justify their actions to the relevant supervisory authority (the ICO (Information Commissioner’s Office) in the UK) if necessary.